Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-factuarial/README.md

 ---
 ## Assumptions
-A.Damage proportion caused by houses by each class of event is assumed to follow log-normal distribution with mean of 0 and normal deviation added to simulate randomness.
+A. Damage proportion caused by houses by each class of event is assumed to follow log-normal distribution with mean of 0 and normal deviation added to simulate randomness.
 Distribution is right skewed and non-negative which largely conforms to claim expectations.
 Standard deviation fitted so projects would fall within historical expectations.

 B. Property damage proportions for each type of event falls within the following ranges:
 Major: 0-70%, Minor: 0-10%, Medium: 0-30%.
 These ranges appeared to be the most appropriate under our classifications of events.